GioF71/mpd-alsa-docker/README.md

 Several files can be located in the user configuration (`/user/config`) volume.
 Here is a table of those files.

-FILE|OPTIONAL|DESCRIPTION
+FILE|DESCRIPTION
 :---|:---:|:---
-lastfm.txt|yes|LastFM Credentials
+lastfm.txt|LastFM Credentials.
-librefm.txt|yes|LibreFM Credentials
+librefm.txt|LibreFM Credentials
-jamendo.txt|yes|Jamendo Credentials
+jamendo.txt|Jamendo Credentials
-additional-alsa-presets.conf|yes|Additional alsa presets
+additional-alsa-presets.conf|Additional alsa presets
-additional-outputs.txt|yes|Additional outputs, which will be added to the configuration file during the container startup phase asoundrc.txt|yes|Alsa configuration file: this will be copied to `/home/mpd-user/.asoundrc` or to `/root/.asoundrc`, depending on user mode to be enabled or not
+additional-outputs.txt|Additional outputs, which will be added to the configuration file during the container startup phase asoundrc.txt|Alsa configuration file: this will be copied to `/home/mpd-user/.asoundrc` or to `/root/.asoundrc`, depending on user mode to be enabled or not

+For a reference for the structure of the credentials file, see the corresponding example file in the doc folder of the repository.

 ### Environment Variables